Obowo

 Obowo, also spelled Obowu is a Local Government Area in Imo State, Nigeria formed during the Ibrahim Babangida administration in May 1989.
 It was carved out of Etiti Local Government Area with its headquarters at Isi Nweke.
 There are twenty-two autonomous communities in Obowo Local Government Area.
 Achara, Amanze, Umuariam, Umunachi, Umuagu, Ehume, Umungwa, Umulogho, Odenkwume, Okwuohia, Amuzi, Alike, Avutu, Umuosochie and Umuoke are towns in the L.G.A.
-Obowo is located about 45 minutes from Owerri, across the Imo River and is less than 30 minutes from the Umuahia and Ahiara in opposite directions with the Amanze seven and a half (71/2) junction and landmark in-between.
+Obowo is located about 45 minutes from Owerri, across the Imo River and is less than 30 minutes from the Umuahia and Ahiara in opposite directions with the Amanze seven and a half (7 1/2) junction and landmark in-between.
 It is surrounded by Ahiazu and Aboh Mbaise Local Government Areas to the north and Umuahia Abia State to the East.

 The people of Obowo Local Government Area are known for farming and fishing and they produce palm oil, kernel, local baskets, brooms and rice.
 They are also known for politics and as a result, the Local Government Area produced the first executive Governor of Imo State in the person of late Sam Mbakwe.
 Dr. Abraham Nwankwo, Director-General (DG) of the DMO, spanning the period July 2007 to June 2017.
-Other prominent politicians in Obowo Local Government Area include Chris Okewulaonu, Chike Okafor, Dr Goderick Anosike, Sylvester Anyanwu, Longinus Anyanwu, Charles Ugwu, Celestine Ngobiwu, Fabian Ihekweme, Kennedy Ibe and Ike C. Ibe.
+Other prominent politicians in Obowo Local Government Area include Chris Okewulaonu, Chike Okafor, Dr Goderick Anosike, Dr Raymond Obioma Emerenini, Sylvester Anyanwu, Longinus Anyanwu, Charles Ugwu, Celestine Ngobiwu, Fabian Ihekweme, Kennedy Ibe and Ike C. Ibe.

 A cultural festival known as "Iwa Akwa Festival" exists in Obowo Local Government Area.
 Other festivals in the area include Ekpo, Mbomuzo and Egbe-Nkwu.
 There are also some tourist attraction centers in Obowo Local Government Area.
 They include the Green Coloured Abadaba Lake which is situated at Odenkwume Autonomous Community, Iyi-Ukwu and the Umuariam Game Reserve Center with live monkeys.